NachikethAdiga/OS-LAB-EL-FINAL/README.md

 This repo contains OS part B project.

-There is no in built memory detector in C (unline Java).
+There is no in built memory detector in C (unlike Java).
 So, this code helps in detecting memory leaks (if any).
 There are mainly three types of memory leaks.
 The 3 types are:
 1) If we borrow memory from OS and don't release it.
 2) If we free the same memory twice.